Last updated: June 7, 2026

 - Steps to delete: uninstall the App, OR navigate to your device's Settings → Apps → DailyBridge → Storage → Clear data.

-- Data types deleted: configured email recipients, device nickname, the entire event log (screen on/off/lock/unlock), the rolling 24-hour location cache, and any local preferences.
+- Data types deleted: configured email recipients, device nickname, the entire event log (screen on/off/lock/unlock), the daily screen-time summaries, and any local preferences.

 - Third-party residual data: EmailJS keeps its own send logs per its policy, and RevenueCat keeps subscription records per its policy.
 Both are independent of DailyBridge's data control.